ramiy/wordpress-comments-plugin/readme.txt

 You are also always more than welcome to contact our team at support@spot.im.
 We’ll be glad to help.

 == Changelog ==

+= 4.3.0 =
+* Add admin notice when global WordPress comments are disabled.
+* Add the ability to output Open Graph tags in single pages.
+* Add new "data-wp-v" attribute to track Spot.IM plugin version and WordPress version.
+* Update all embed codes using the new launcher script.
+* Update wrong ID used in "enale_seo" field.
+* Fix Manual Sync to display error log only when error messages are not empty.
+* Fix Auto Sync when validating cron to check against all registered schedules, not only WordPress default schedules.
+* Remove default value of deprecated "plugin_secret" field.

 = 4.2.0 =
 * Add new Siderail Widget.